leplatrem/blog.mathieu-leplatre.info/content/Dev/your_tests_as_specs.rst

 Now that we have explicited the specs, we will want to read them properly.

-One of things I like in JavaScript is `Mocha <http://mochajs.org>`_, appart from the nice API and the very rich feature set, is the default test reporter.
-It is colourful and it structurally invites you to write tests as specs.
+One of things I like in JavaScript is `Mocha <http://mochajs.org>`_.
+Appart from the nice API and the very rich feature set, its default test reporter is great, tt is colourful and structurally invites you to write tests as specs.

 .. image:: /images/tests-specs-mocha.png
     :align: center